pfunk-ml/VisionProjectKrang/Documentation/Issues.md

          Following error appears:
             libv4l2: error turning on stream: Invalid argument

-      The problem occured when previous intance of camProcess was terminated by pressing Ctrl + C .
+      The problem occured when previous intance of camProcess was terminated by pressing Ctrl+C or $ pkill camProcess

     * Solution
         No reported solution.